Towards Stochastic Inflation in Higher-Curvature Gravity: Acknowledgements

 \section{Acknowledgements}

+We are grateful to the referee for his/her constructive comments.
 DD is supported by China Postdoctoral Science Foundation (Certificate No.2023M730704).
-YW is supported by NSFC Grant No. KRH1512711, the Shanghai Municipal Science and Technology Major Project (Grant No. 2019SHZDZX01), Science and Technology Commission of Shanghai Municipality (Grant No. 24LZ1400100), and the Innovation Program for Quantum Science and Technology (No. 2024ZD0300101).
+YW is supported by NSFC Grant No. 12475001, the Shanghai Municipal Science and Technology Major Project (Grant No. 2019SHZDZX01), Science and Technology Commission of Shanghai Municipality (Grant No. 24LZ1400100), and the Innovation Program for Quantum Science and Technology (No. 2024ZD0300101).
 YW is grateful for the hospitality of the Perimeter Institute during his visit, where the main part of this work is done.
 This research was supported in part by the Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Research, Innovation and Science.